More Than 40 Ross Students and Alums Join Forces to Form New Investment Firm

-Just four years later, Tappan Hill Ventures has investments in 10 early-stage tech companies, a growing list of interested founders, and more than 40 fellow Ross alums in on the action.
+Just five years later, Tappan Hill Ventures has investments in 10 early-stage tech companies, a growing list of interested founders, and more than 40 fellow Ross alums in on the action.

 And it all began with just a small group of Executive MBA students, with Fingerle, a CPA with a wealth of finance and venture capital expertise, and Walter Sahijdak, MBA ‘13, leading the charge.

 Tappan Hill focuses on early revenue tech companies that serve large markets previously underserved by recent progress in technology.
 The portfolio includes healthcare, security, marketing technology, industrial Internet of Things, blockchain, and insurance companies.
 Because they are very hands-on, the team is careful to keep the list short.